 Haworthiopsis glauca var. herrei (Poelln.)
 G.D.Rowley

-Haworthiopsis glauca var. herrei, formerly known as Haworthia glauca var. herrei or Haworthia herrei, is a small succulent that slowly grows up to 6 inches (15 cm) tall, branching at the base to form clumps of elongated rosettes.
+Haworthiopsis glauca var. herrei, formerly known as Haworthia glauca var. herrei or Haworthia herrei, is a small succulent that slowly grows to 6 inches (15 cm) tall, branching at the base to form a clump of elongated rosettes.
 Leaves are grey-green to blue-green, upright with pointed tips, and have tubercles on the undersides.
-Flowers are white, spirally arranged in racemes, and appear from spring to fall on up to 16 inches (40 cm) tall inflorescences.
+Flowers are white, spirally arranged in racemes, and appear on up to 16 inches (40 cm) tall inflorescences from spring to fall.

 How to Grow and Care for Haworthiopsis glauca var. herrei